tanftw/get-facebook-likes/README.md

 ## Features
 * Basic Mode which compatibility with all WP Sites
-* Advanced Mode which better performance and more accurate
+* Advanced Mode which have better performance and more accurate
 * Use native Facebook API to listening user event and get facebook likes/shares/comments
 * Save likes/shares/comments to post meta for further use
 * Built-in shortcodes `[likes]`, `[shares]`, and `[comments]`
 * Likes custom column
 * Most favourite content on the Dashboard area which display top 10 posts which have most likes+shares+comments
-* Display likes/shares/comments to Post Editing screen if Meta Box plugin is installed
+* Display likes/shares/comments in Post Editing screen if Meta Box plugin is installed

 ## Installation